rosbotmay/rlhf_reward_hunters/README.md

 - ** PPO-RLHF (Proximal Policy Optimization with RLHF)**
   Trains a reward model on preference data, then fine-tunes the policy using PPO with the learned reward model.

-We generate synthetic preference data by comparing trajectories from expert and sub-expert policies and evaluate how well each method can recover near-optimal behavior from this feedback.
+We generate synthetic preference data by comparing trajectories from expert and sub-expert policies and evaluate how well each method can recover near optimal behavior from this feedback.

 ---